nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * Items surrounded by [square brackets] are mandatory fields, while the items in {curly brackets} are optional eg.
   [DESCRIPTION] {TIME}

-* Words in "double quotation marks" are the names of items eg. "beef noodles"
+* Words in "double quotation marks" are the names of items e.g. "beef noodles"

 * 💡 indicates helpful suggestions that will enhance your experience